-Over anything, frame colour is the one decision that seems to be the hardest for my customers.
+Over anything, frame colour is the one decision that seems to be the hardest for our customers.
 Starling frames are available in a range of colours, and lots of component companies have strong brand colours.
 Different decal colours, and various anodised coloured parts.
 It’s understandable why it’s so tricky.

 We’ve spent a lot of time in the workshop discussing people’s colour choices.
-If you follow a few simple rules, I can guarantee a great looking bike.
+If you follow a few simple rules, I can guarantee a great-looking bike.

 Pick a strong frame colour, then fit with only black and silver parts.
 Sorted, your bike looks good.